utPLSQL/utPLSQL/docs/index.md

 ## Coverage

-If you want to have code coverage gathered on your code , it's best to use `ut_run` to execute your tests with multiple reporters and have both test execution report as well as coverage report saved to a file.
+It is best to use utPLSQL-cli or execute tests and gather code coverage from command line.
 Check out the [coverage documentation](userguide/coverage.md) for options of coverage reporting